There was something about Mary.

 Social psychologists have identified a revolving set of topics and themes that generate moral panics.
 They include deviant music, political ideologies, religious cults, sexual behavior, gang violence, crime, immigration, and new technologies.

+Rather than deal with the actual threats, the public is latching onto moral panics.
+They don't want to think about the collapse of our ecosystems or looming pandemics.
 The more intense our actual threats become, the more panic our leaders require to keep everyone occupied.
 Back in the 1400s, you could displace anxiety over bad crops or a repressive, corrupt government by hanging a few witches.
 As our entire society itself begins to collapse, you need more marginalized groups to do the job.
 You have to keep them in rotation.

 The end result:

 When people aren't freaking out over doomscrolling, they're freaking out over masks.
 When they're not freaking out over masks, they're freaking out over socialists.
 When they're not freaking out over socialists, they're freaking out over transgender athletes.
 When they're not freaking out over transgender athletes, they're freaking out over immigrants.
 When they're not freaking out over immigrants, they're freaking out over child trafickers.
+And lately, they’re freaking out about all of them all the time, and they believe the country needs a good cleanse.

 It's nonstop moral panic.
+24/7.

 Great piece!
 I wonder if there's any hope the public will see the rungs on the ladder to the top aren't growing taller; marginalized groups just have to start climbing as new rungs are added underground.